Welcome to Gencraft Tutorials

 4. Landscapes

-Upload a “Reference Image” and enter a prompt, and watch the two combine into a new image!
-The “Add Reference Image” feature brings your ideas closer to reality by echoing the original structure of your photo.
+Upload a “Sketch Guide” and enter a prompt, and watch the two combine into a new image!
+The “Sketch Guide” feature brings your ideas closer to reality by echoing the original structure of your photo.

 This feature works particularly well to specify image composition or particular shapes such as logos that you’d like to appear in your creation.